cwcowell/cwcowell.github.io/services.md

 # Services

-I teach technical subjects to less-technical audiences, especially non-programmer professionals at technical companies.
+I teach technical subjects to less-technical audiences, especially non-programmer professionals at software companies.
 I help career changers, new hires, and anyone who needs to quickly swim, not drown, in deeper technical waters.

+I also enjoy teaching students who need a little extra support during their code camp or other classes, or who need to quickly catch up on prerequisites.

-I work with clients to identify the best form and content for their needs.
+I work with each client to identify the best form and content for their needs.

 ## Formats